 A third feature of contemporary society is the consequence of secularism.
-It was Newman's theorem in The Idea of a University that to suppress a part of human knowledge has three effects: first, it results in ignorance of that part; secondly, it mutilates what of itself is an organic whole; thirdly, it causes distortion in which man in the remaineder that, endeavors to compensate for the part that has been suppressed.
+It was Newman's theorem in The Idea of a University that to suppress a part of human knowledge has three effects: first, it results in ignorance of that part; secondly, it mutilates what of itself is an organic whole; thirdly, it causes distortion in the remainder in which man endeavors to compensate for the part that has been suppressed.
 On this showing, one is to expect that secularism not only leads to ignorance of religion but also mutilates knowledge as a whole and brings about distortion in what remains.
 Consider a few instances of such distortion.

-Human knowledge results from a vast collaboration of many peoples over ax uncounted millenia.
+Human knowledge results from a vast collaboration of many peoples over uncounted millenis.
 The necessary condition of that collaboration is belief.
-What any of us knows, only slightly results from personal experience, personal made discovery, personally conducted verification; for the most part it results from believing.
-But the eighteenth-century Enlightenment was not content to attack religious belief.
+What any of us knows, only slightly results from personal experience, personal discovery, personally conducted verification; for the most part it results from believing.
+But the eighteenth-century Arlightenment was not content to attack religious belief.
 It prided itself on its philosophers.
-It set up is a rationalist asked individualism that Apeople to prove their assumptions or else In effect it regard them as arbitrary. 🚝 was out to destroy not only the religious tradition but all tradition.
-Such rationalist individualism in the twentieth century seems to have infected our educationalists.
-Students are instrumented encouraged to find things out for themselves, to develop originality, to be creative, to criticize, but it does not seem that they lief are instructed in the enormous role of bits in the acquisition and the expansion of knowledge.
-Many do not seem to be aware what they know of science that their solentific knowledge is not immanently generated but for the most part simply belief.
+It set up a rationalist individualism that asked people to prove their assumptions or also regard them as arbitrary.
+In effect it was out to destroy not only the religious tradition but all tradition.
+Such rationalist individualism in the ternitieth century seems to have infected our educationalists.
+Students are encouraged to find things out for themselves, to develop originality, to be creative, to criticize, but it does not seem that they are instructed in the enormous role of belief in the acquisition and the expansion of knowledge.
+Many do not seem to be aware that what they know of science is not immanently generated but for the most part simply belief.

 A second distortion occurs in man's apprehension of man.

-Positivists, naturalists, behaviorists insist that human sciences have to be conducted on the same lines as the natural sciences.
-The regultant apprehension of man, if not mechanistic, is theriomorphic.
-Nor is this view of man as a machine or as an animal confined to some rarefied a cademic realm.
+Postivists, naturalists, behaviorists insist that human extences have to be conducted on the same lines as the natural sciences.
+The resultant apprehension of man, if not mechanistic, is thericocorphic.
+For is this view of man as a machine or as an animal confined to some rarefied academic realm.
 It is applied.
-The applications reach out into all departments of thought and omitting into all walks of life.
-They have the common feature of precluding advertence to human dignity and respect for human morality.
+The applications reach out into all departments of thought and into all walks of life.
+They have the common feature of contting advertence to human dignity and respect for human morality.

-A third distortion is in the realm of technique.
-R Pechnicians are the papeople with the task of figuring out. the most efficient use of currently svallable hardware.
-Applied science and consequent inventions have given us our vast industrial, commercial, financial, administrative, educational, nomplem military complex.
+A third distortion is in the reals of technique.
+Applied science and consequent inventions have given us our vast injustrial, commercial, financial, administrative, educational, military complex.
 Technicians are the people with the task of figuring out the most efficient use of currently available hardware.
-The more successful they are, the greater the domain that they organize, and the less the domain under the control of old-style decisions-makers, of managers, directors, meyors, governors, presidents.
-Again, the more 🖼 brilliant they are, the less is it possible to explain to the unitiated why things are done the way in which they are done.
-Finally, the more thorough the application of the principle of efficientcy, the more must men adapt themsevles to its dictates in all their Nork, Amerikantinedermedermedermeder og now 13 the time for all good labor hours and in all the goods and services they securive purchase from the technological establishment.
+The more successful they are, the greater the domain that they organise, and the less the domain under the control of old-style desision-makers, of managers, directors, mayors, governors, presidents.
+Again, the more brilliant they are, the less is it possible to explain to the uninitiated why things are done the way in which they are done.
+Finally, the more thorough the application of the principle of efficiency, the more must men adapt themselves to its dictates in all their labor hours and in all the goods and services they purchase from the technological establishment.